It's all in the duvet details

 HOW DO YOU USE THE DUVET FASTENERS?

 Our All season duvet is made up of two duvets, a 4.5 tog duvet and a 9 tog duvet, that fit together with easy to use snap fasteners, so that you can make up a warm and toasty 13.5 tog duvet.
-(Also called a 3 in 1 duvet.)
+(Also called a 3 in 1 duvet.).
+View our tog guide to find out more about the tog rating of a duvet.

 The duvet fasteners are like cufflinks or poppers; two separate pieces that pull apart and snap together.
 The easiest way to part them is to push up diagonally on one side of the fastener.
 You can do this from the middle of the fastener using the duvet material if it's more comfortable.